4GeeksAcademy/installing-windows-on-virtual-machine/exercises/04-create-new-vm/README.md

 ## 3. Unattended installation

 In this step you can customize settings of the machine you are creating that will be applied automatically during the installation, so that the installation process will not be interrupted.
 At the end of the process you will have to choose a couple of privacy options, but the hard work is done.

+### Product key

+In this case it is important to use a generic product key, this is used to install Windows but not to activate it.
+Skiping this steps will cause error during instalation

+> VK7JG-NPHTM-C97JM-9MPGT-3V66T

 ![Inicio de instalador](../../.learn/assets/createvm2.png)